 Have you ever wondered what a contextual chatbot is?
 Contextual chatbots are far more advanced than those discussed earlier.
-These chatbots employ Machine Learning (ML), Artificial Intelligence, and Machine Learning (AI) to track conversations with specific users.
+These chatbots employ Machine Learning (ML), Artificial Intelligence, and Machine Learning (AI) to track conversations with specific users, and are called AI enterprise chatbots.
+Most enterprise companies prefer these chatbots as they can optimize themselves over time.
 They also use this information to learn and grow over time.
 Chatbots with contextual awareness, unlike keyword-based bots, are able to learn from their users and improve their skills based on what they ask.

 A contextual chatbot allows users to place orders for food.
 The chatbot will keep track of each conversation and learn what the user prefers.
 This chatbot will eventually remember the user’s most frequent order, delivery address, payment information, and ask them if they would like to order again.
 Instead of answering multiple questions, the chatbot simply asks if the user would like to repeat the order.